winter salad

 ¼ medium head red cabbage, finely shredded

-In a medium bowl, whisk together the red wine vinegar, mustard, oregano, honey and garlic.
-While constantly whisking, stream in the olive oil until incorporated and an emulsion forms.
-Season with salt and freshly ground black pepper, and set aside for later.
-In a large bowl, combine all of the salad ingredients and dress with the red wine vinaigrette.
-Season with additional salt and pepper if necessary, then serve.
+Whisk together red wine vinegar, mustard, oregano, honey and garlic, adding in olive oil until incorporated.
+Season with salt and freshly ground black pepper, and set aside.
+In a large bowl, combine all of the salad ingredients and dress with the vinaigrette.
+Season with additional salt and pepper if necessary.

 Warm Winter Salad